Blog/CJC-1295 With DAC: Long-Acting GHRH Analog

 DAC stands for Drug Affinity Complex.
 It consists of a maleimidoproprionic acid (MPA) group attached to a lysine residue on the peptide.
 After injection, this MPA group reacts with a cysteine residue on serum albumin, forming a covalent bond (Jette & LeBlanc, Bioconjug Chem, 2005).
 The peptide effectively hitches a ride on the most abundant protein in your blood.

 Think of albumin as a cargo ship circulating through your bloodstream.
-Without DAC, the peptide is a small fish that gets eaten by enzymes within minutes.
+Without DAC, the peptide is a small molecule that gets degraded by enzymes within minutes.
 With DAC, the peptide bolts itself to the hull of the cargo ship and circulates for days.
 Albumin has a half-life of approximately 19 days in humans, and the peptide benefits from this extended circulation for as long as the bond holds.

 ConjuChem Biotechnologies in Montreal developed the DAC technology and identified CJC-1295 as their lead compound.
 The company progressed through Phase I/II clinical trials before dissolving.
 The compound was never submitted for FDA approval.